 For some reason many small condominium and HOA’s don’t want to be encumbered with paperwork and required to take financial steps.
 We get that and so did the lawmakers.
 So the lawmakers added an exemption for small association:

-“If the cost of the reserve study exceeds five percent of the association’s annual budget, the association does not have significant assets, or there are ten or fewer homes in the association.”
+“If the cost of the reserve study exceeds five percent of the association’s annual budget, the association does not have significant assets, or there are ten or fewer homes in the association”.
+This would apply to association created before July 1, 2018.

 Unfortunately in our experience these were the association that were in the most need of guidance for future expenses.
 The exemption does not waive some of the other reserve requirements.
 The board should have a reserve funding plan, a separate reserve fund saving account and provide an annual disclosure to members including whether there will be special assessments.
 Unfortunately many small associations skip all the reserve requirements because they stopped when saw they were exempt.